Tales from the Darkside: Home video

 The series was released on VHS with the episodes' original music.
 Later DVD releases altered or omitted some of this music.

 Paramount Home Entertainment, through CBS Home Entertainment (sister company to Spelling Television, the successor to Laurel), released the series on DVD, beginning on February 10, 2009.
 The company rereleased the complete series on Region 1 DVD in 2018.
-Revelation Films released the entire series in Region 2.
+British company Revelation Films sublicensed it from CBS/Paramount, and released the entire series on DVD in Region 2 in 2013.
+In Region 4 (Australia) the show was released on DVD by CBS/Paramount, in association with local distributor Shock.
+The series has never been released on Blu-Ray, likely due to the poor quality of the footage from the original master tapes.

 An audio commentary by Executive Producer George A. Romero on the pilot episode, "Trick or Treat", as well as two unaired eplsodes, "Akhbar's Daughter" and "Attic Suite", are cited on the cover of the DVD.